 Why is the scheme of settlement so complicated?
 Let’s figure out why the funds go to a merchant account but not to a commercial one at once.

 Unfortunately, the sales process is not always smooth.
 Sometimes, customers may request a refund because the product they bought did not fit.
 Or the funds from their card were debited as a result of fraudulent transactions.
 In such cases, the money is withdrawn from the merchant account, and the remaining sum is withdrawn to the bank account.
-That is why opening a merchant account is the priority if you decide to win the world of e-commerce.
+That is why setting up a merchant account is the priority if you decide to win the world of e-commerce.

-Benefits of having a merchant account
+Benefits of having it

 Despite being quite a palaver, having a merchant account has tons of benefits for your online business.